adamryman/go-quine/README.md

 # go-quine

 I wrote a quine in go!
-It is `138` characters long.
+It is `129` bytes long.

 Try it out!
 ```